Data4Democracy/uk-elections/README.md

 1. Contributers are welcome to the Slack channel to add ideas and suggestions.
 2. The Projects and Issues pages list work which needs to be done.
 As the project develops, this will keep growing so these are the best places to check out the evolving requirements.
 3. Everything on the project is open for discussion, so do shout on the Slack channel, or feel free to submit issues and pull requests, or comment on this repo.
-The best way to build a good data source for the public is to get the public's opinion!
+The best way to build a good data source for the public is to crowdsource ideas from the public!